armory/docs-cdaas/content/en/reference/deployment/config-file/strategies.md

 When you configure a manual judgment, the deployment waits for manual approval through the UI.
 You can either approve the deployment or roll the deployment back if something doesn't look right.
 Do not provide a `duration` or `unit` value when defining a judgment-based pause.

 - `strategies.<strategyName>.blueGreen.redirectTrafficAfter.pause.untilApproved: true`
-- `strategies.<strategyName>.blueGreen.redirectTrafficAfter.pause.requiresRole` (Optional) list of RBAC roles that can issue a manual approval
+- `strategies.<strategyName>.blueGreen.redirectTrafficAfter.pause.requiresRoles` (Optional) list of RBAC roles that can issue a manual approval
 - `strategies.<strategyName>.blueGreen.redirectTrafficAfter.pause.approvalExpiration` (Optional) time to wait for the approval - if expired, current deployment is cancelled
 -
 For example: